Wesasaurus/Wesasaurus.github.io/UserInterfaceProgramming.md

 ## Project description

-This project was made with the goal of producing a functioning website that could in theory be used by a 5k Charity foundation.
-The project would include multiple features such as pages with information on the race, places to login, different charts and information showing depending on if a racer is logged in.
+This is a group project made with the goal of producing a functioning website that could in theory be used by a 5k Charity foundation.
+The project includes multiple features such as pages with information on the race, places to login, different charts and information showing depending on if a racer is logged in.

 ## How to compile and run the program